SEAP Southeast Asia Pilot-1

 24 miles from Yacht haven

-Koh Yao Island Resort is just past the southern headland; there’s a walkway through the mangroves behind the outcrop joining the properties.
-Always a welcoming spot to stop in both seasons in light conditions.
-Yachts can use their spa, restaurant and swimming pool, for a fee.
+Koh Yao Island Resort is always a welcoming spot to stop in both seasons in light conditions.
+Yachts can use the spa, restaurant and swimming pool, for a fee.
 The road behind leads to a supermarket, roadside bars and restaurants, including the popular Pirate Ship restaurant.

 Anchor in 8-10 metres on the muddy bottom.
 The orange marker buoy indicates the minimum safe distance from the fringing reef.
 It’s not a mooring buoy.